Morocco’s growing appeal for European remote workers

 Proximity, time zone, and ease of travel

-Morocco is geographically close to Europe, with flights from Madrid or Paris to Casablanca taking less than three hours.
+Morocco is geographically close to Europe, with flights from Madrid or Paris to Casablanca taking less than 3 hours.
 This makes it easy for digital nomads to travel between continents.
 Most European citizens can stay in Morocco for up to 90 days visa-free, and visa extensions are relatively simple for those who wish to stay longer.
 Affordable flights from budget airlines also make travel to and from Morocco convenient and cost-effective.
 The country operates in a time zone (GMT+1) that is compatible with most European work hours, ensuring seamless collaboration with European clients and teams.

 A rich cultural and lifestyle experience